 A simple online search will show the variety of colocation providers available.
 But where do you go next?
-How is the candidate pool narrowed down?
+How do you choose a colocation provider?
 It all starts with work on your part to determine what colocation specifications your business requires.

 If a large healthcare organization is selecting a colocation provider, their needs may be different than a smaller SaaS provider.
 While healthcare and financial organizations’ concerns will center around compliance and security measures, a SaaS provider might be focused on redundancy, uptime, and cloud options.
 Every enterprise has different priorities that should be mapped out prior to narrowing down the pool of colocation providers.